 Cleveland Clinic's Weston Hospital Maintains #1 Ranking In Miami-Fort Lauderdale Metro Area By U.S. News & World Report For Third Straight Year

-WESTON, Fla., July 28, 2020 /PRNewswire/ -- Cleveland Clinic Florida's Weston Hospital has tied for the top spot as the No. 1 hospital in the Miami-Fort Lauderdale metro area for 2020-2021, according to the newly released annual ranking of Best Hospitals by U.S. News & World Report.
+WESTON, Florida, July 28, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Cleveland Clinic Florida's Weston Hospital has tied for the top spot as the No. 1 hospital in the Miami-Fort Lauderdale metro area for 2020-2021, according to the newly released annual ranking of Best Hospitals by U.S. News & World Report.
 It is the third consecutive year Weston Hospital has earned the top ranking in the Miami-Fort Lauderdale metro area.
 The annual survey ranks 67 hospitals in the local metropolitan area of Miami-Dade, Broward and Palm Beach counties as well as throughout the state of Florida.

 Overall, Cleveland Clinic Weston Hospital tied for the No. 5 ranking in Florida.
 Cleveland Clinic Indian River Hospital tied for No. 19, and Cleveland Clinic Martin Health tied for No. 28 in the state.
 A complete list of newly ranked hospitals is available online at www.usnews.com/hospitals.